DafetiteOgaga/custom_commands/README.md

 ### Installation

-Run the script `setScript.sh` to install various custom commands on your computer/phone such as:
+Run `./setScript.sh` to install various custom commands on your computer/phone such as:

  * push(sync) command
  * pull command